-- P. (1) 15 points of 100-level STAT courses or equivalent; and - (2) 84 points from 300-level courses in the BSc schedule passed with a grade average that meets the approval of the Programme Director (the normal requirement is at least a B grade average).
+- (1) 15 points of 100-level STAT courses or equivalent: and - (2) 90 points from 300-level courses in the Schedule to the BSc Regulations.
+These prerequisite courses to have been passed with a grade average that meets the approval of the Programme Director (the normal requirement is at least a B grade average).